St3gX/YARA-Sleuth/README.md

 # YARA-Sleuth 🔍
 ### Advanced File System Scanner for Digital Forensics by St3gX

-A professional-grade forensics tool built in Python that uses **YARA rules** to detect malware, suspicious files, credential leaks, data exfiltration artifacts, and security threats across a file system.
+A modular, multi-threaded digital forensics engine designed to detect malware indicators and data exfiltration artifacts using advanced YARA pattern matching and file entropy analysis.

 ---